 In other words: this burger is absolutely massive.

 Now, is it delicious?
 Probably.
-And considering it has nearly 100 grams of protein, it may be tempting to try.
+And considering it contains 75 grams of protein, it may be tempting to try.
 But if you want a much lower calorie option, I’ve got you covered…

 Highest Protein Wendy’s Menu Item Under 500 Calories

 Chick-fil-A is one of the best fast food restaurants out there if eating high-protein is your goal.
-By using lean white-meat chicken in most of their menu items, most of the options are actually low calorie and very high in protein.
+By using lean white-meat chicken in most of their menu items, most of the options are low calorie and very high in protein.
 If you need macro-friendly choices, Chick-fil-A has you covered.

 You can find my full Chick-fil-A menu nutrition guide here.